at North End Montessori School

 Book by Alan D. Kaplan and Tom Anastasi

-Miriam was one of the seven named prophets of Israel.
-Scripture de-scribes her alongside of Moses and Aaron as delivering the Jewish people from exile in Egypt.
+Miriam is one of the seven named prophets of Israel.
+Scripture describes her alongside of Moses and Aaron as delivering the Jewish people from exile in Egypt.
 Miriam is the first woman to bear the label “Prophet”.
 She is the archetype of the female prophetic tradition even as Moses heads the male.
 Miriam’s gift from God to find water made possible the 40-year survival of the Jewish people during their wanderings in the desert on their way to the Holy Land.